 Click Here for tab for Livin’ On A Prayer by Bon Jovi

-A perfect song for getting everyone singing along, with an incredibly catchy and infectious chorus that many will already know the words for.
-Making it a fantastic choice for your performance.
-The song is one of Bon Jovi’s biggest singles with the official music video sitting close to a billion views on YouTube, and it also hit the number 1 spot on the US Billboard Hot 100 chart.
+A perfect song for getting everyone singing along, with an incredibly catchy and infectious chorus that most will already know the words for, making it a fantastic choice for your performance.
+The song is one of Bon Jovi’s biggest singles with the official music video racking up over a billion views on YouTube, as well as hitting the number 1 spot on the US Billboard Hot 100 chart.

 Originally more of a rock song intended for a full band, but it has been translated to a solo acoustic guitar very well with a clearly defined chord progression that you can follow.
-Although it’s not shown on the attached tab you may want to play the opening motif as a bassline before jumping into the chords as that is something that will instantly hook people as they will easily recognize what song it is.
+Although it’s not shown on the attached tab, you may want to play the opening motif as a bassline before jumping into the chords, as that is something that will instantly hook people when they will easily recognize the song.